numpy/numpy/doc/neps/roadmap.rst

 We aim to continue making it easier to extend NumPy.
 The primary topic here is to improve the dtype system - see for example :ref:`NEP41` and related NEPs linked from it.
 In NumPy 2.0, a `new C API for user-defined dtypes <https://numpy.org/devdocs/reference/c-api/array.html#custom-data-types>`__ was made public.
-We aim to encourage its usage and improve this API further.
+We aim to encourage its usage and improve this API further, including support for writing a dtype in Python.

 Ideas for new dtypes that may be developed outside of the main NumPy repository first, and that could potentially be upstreamed into NumPy later, include: